jbreckmckye/jbreckmckye.github.io/source/_posts/The-real-villain-of-Final-Fantasy-VIII-is-History-itself.md

 Let's review: to fight Ultimecia, Cid Kramer converted an orphanage into an elite paramilitary academy.
 He locates orphans, as well as displaced, vulnerable and "troubled" children, and he trains them up as soldiers, released into battle at age 15.
 To increase their power, he introduces these children to Guardian Forces.
 What he doesn't disclose is that GFs demand a sacrifice for their power, by replacing memories in their hosts' heads.

 Children who grew up together greet one another as strangers.
-Garden guidelines discourage forming relationships, particularly sexual ones.
+Garden guidelines discourage forming relationships.
 SeeDs don't have friends, just colleagues, and they're willing to fight former compatriots to the death if a contract demands it.

 If you can't remember anything, and you can never form friendships or relationships, only fight, I have to question - just how different is that existence *really* from Time Compression?
 If your life is endless battle against the Sorceress with no friends, no connections, and no personal history, are you really doing that much better than what Ultimecia has in store for you?